Register for Free edWebinars Below

 - Use evaluation to ensure ongoing improvement of members’ experiences.

-Real-life examples, checklists, and ideas from existing communities of practice will be shared so that you can begin thinking about your own CoP.
+Real-life examples, checklists, and ideas from existing communities of practice are shared so that you can begin thinking about your own CoP.
 Take charge of your own learning and ability to solve problems of practice with your peers!
 Come learn about CoPs and how to use them to promote collaboration and ongoing professional learning.

 About the Presenters